The Propositional Logic of Team Properties: Introduction

-The function $\phi \mapsto \den[\mathcal L]{\phi}$ is nothing but a homomorphism from the absolutely free term algebra of formulas to a specific algebraic structure of sets of teams.
+Thus, the function $\phi \mapsto \den[\mathcal L]{\phi}$ is a homomorphism from the absolutely free term algebra of formulas into a specific algebraic structure of sets of teams.
 Describing a logic by quantifying over all homomorphisms from a term language into an algebraic structure is exactly the starting point for constructing algebraic semantics.